bharatsunel/network-utils/README.md

   }
 }
 ```
-### Step 2
+#### Step 2
-Add the dependency
+Add the library dependency in build.gradle with latest version.

 ```
 dependencies {
-	 implementation 'com.github.bharatsunel:network-utils:Tag'
+	 implementation 'com.github.bharatsunel:network-utils:1.0.0'
 	}
 ```

+## Usage

-## Initialize sdk in application onCreate
+Initialize sdk in application onCreate

 ```
 NetworkUtils.init(this)
 ```

-## In most cases app needs to check internet availability.
+In most cases app needs to check internet availability.
 For that you can just use below code:

 ```
 if(NetworkUtils.hasInternet()) {
    //device has internet over WiFi or Cellular or Ethernet }
 ```

-## If you are interested in checking network connectivity rather than internet availability.
+If you are interested in checking network connectivity rather than internet availability.
 Use below code:

 ```
 if(NetworkUtils.hasNetwork()) {